 Figure – Low quality cut scene and scattered colors

-What was even more horrible is the pronunciation of the Arabic language is, it was really bad and had many mistakes, this gives you the idea that voice actors came unprepared and the director just wanted the session to finish, I can say it was done without even stressing on act quality.
+What was even more horrible is the pronunciation of the Arabic language is.
+It was really bad and had many mistakes, this gives you the idea that voice actors came unprepared.
+The director just wanted the session to finish, I can say it was done without even stressing on act quality.

 3. Game design: